icculus/manymouse/README.txt

  - Call ManyMouse_Init() once before using anything else in the library, usually at program startup time.
 If it returns > 0, it found mice it can use.
+ - Call ManyMouse_DriverName() if you want to know the human-readable name of the driver that handles devices behind the scenes.
+Some platforms have different drivers depending on the system being used.
+This is for debugging purposes only: it is not localized and we don't promise they won't change.
+The string is in UTF-8 format.
+Don't free this string.
  - Call ManyMouse_DeviceName() if you want to know the human-readable name of each device ("Logitech USB mouse", etc).
  - Read input from the mice with ManyMouse_PollEvent() in a loop until the